cvat-ai/cvat/site/content/en/docs/manual/advanced/formats/format-yolo.md

 2 0.7 0.2 0.3 0.1
 ```

-Each annotation `*.txt` file has a name that corresponds to the name of
+Each annotation file, with the `.txt` extension,
+is named to correspond with its associated image file.

-the image file (e. g. `frame_000001.txt` is the annotation
+For example, `frame_000001.txt` serves as the annotation for the
-for the `frame_000001.jpg` image).
+`frame_000001.jpg` image.

+The structure of the `.txt` file is as follows:
-The `*.txt` file structure: each line describes label and bounding box
+each line describes a label and a bounding box
-in the following format `label_id cx cy w h`.
+in the format `label_id cx cy w h`.
-`obj.names` contains the ordered list of label names.
+The file `obj.names` contains an ordered list of label names.

 ## YOLO import